Polyphasic Sleep: A Complete Guide

 6 min read

 Sleep is an important part of our daily routine and getting enough sleep is vital.
 Most people will aim to get their full amount of shut-eye in one long sleep during the night.
-This is known as monophasic sleep whereas polyphasic sleep cycles are those which involve more than two periods of sleep.
-We’ll go through just what this means and why you might try this sleep pattern below.
+This is known as monophasic sleep.
+But it isn’t the only option.
+There are countless sleep styles which alternate from the typical single sleep stretch.
+In this article, we’ll explore polyphasic sleep cycles but be sure to read about biphasic sleep patterns too.

 There is no scientific evidence that a polyphasic sleep cycle is more advantageous than other sleep cycles.
 There’s also very little evidence to show that these sleep cycles improve mental clarity and productivity.
 However, these cycles do allow more productivity as you’re awake for longer.
 But, with such limited sleep, it’s important to be aware of the risk of other health issues that come along with chronic sleep deprivation.